 SFPD is limited to the following authorized use cases and requirements listed in this Policy only.
 Authorized Use(s):

-1. Temporary live monitoring during active criminal investigations and significant events with public safety concerns.
-Temporary live monitoring will cease within 24 hours after the request to the non-city entity is approved and the non-city entity has provided access to
+- 1. Temporary live monitoring during active criminal investigations and significant events with public safety concerns. - 2.
+Reviewing specific historical video footage to aid a criminal or internal investigation.

-SFPD.

-2. Reviewing specific historical video footage to aid a criminal or internal investigation.

 Prohibitions: